How to Access Files on USB Stick Using iPhone

 How to Use Apple's Files App

-To launch the app, just tap the blue folder icon found on your device's Home screen or in the App Library.
-If for some reason you deleted the app, you can redownload it for free from the App Store.
+To launch the app, simply tap the blue folder icon located on your device's Home screen or in the App Library.
+If you've deleted the app for some reason, you can re-download it for free from the App Store.

-Once the app is open, connect the USB stick to your iPhone's Lightning input using the appropriate adapter.
-Next, tap the “Browse” tab in the bottom right corner of the screen and select the name of the USB stick that appears in the “Locations” pane.
-At this point, a new panel will open showing all the files and folders on the USB stick.
+Once the app is open, connect the USB flash drive to your iPhone's Lightning port using the appropriate adapter.
+Next, tap the "Browse" tab in the lower-right corner of the screen and select the name of the USB flash drive that appears in the "Locations" box.
+A new panel will open showing all the files and folders on the USB flash drive.

 Manage Files and Folders from the USB Stick

-The files you view can be managed like any other file on your iPhone or in the cloud.
-Tapping a file icon will open it with the default application for that document type.
-Furthermore, by holding down the file icon, a context menu will appear that allows you to access various options such as rename, compress, duplicate, move, share the file and much more.
-It is important to note that writing or editing operations will only be possible if the stick is formatted in FAT32 or exFAT.
+The displayed files can be managed like any other file on your iPhone or in the cloud.
+Tapping a file icon will open it with the default application for that type of document.
+Additionally, long-pressing the file icon will reveal a contextual menu that allows you to access various options such as renaming, compressing, duplicating, moving, sharing the file, and much more.
+It's important to note that writing or editing operations will only be possible if the flash drive is formatted in FAT32 or exFAT.

 Additional Features of Apple's Files App

-By tapping the three-dot button in the top right corner, you can activate other functions such as multiple selection mode, creating a new folder or changing the display options.
+By tapping the three-dot button in the upper right corner, you can activate other functions such as multi-selection mode, creating a new folder, or changing the view options.

 Third Party Applications and Limitations